sts10/rust-command-line-utilities/README.md

 Note that I have not tried all of these personally and **cannot and do not vouch for all of the tools listed here**.
 In most cases, the descriptions below are copied directly from their code repos at the time I found them.
 Some projects may have been abandoned.
 Investigate before installing/using.

-The ones I use regularly use are: bat, fd, fend, hyperfine, miniserve, ripgrep, just, cargo-audit and cargo-wipe.
-(I'm torn between dust and erdtree...)

 ## Unix-to-Rust replacements (or near-replacements)

 |unix|rust                                               |stars                                                                                                |last release                                                                                                  |